-The Child and Adolescent Inpatient Program at Westborough Behavioral Healthcare Hospital provides a structured, consistent and nurturing environment for our patients.
+The Child and Adolescent Inpatient Unit at Westborough Behavioral Healthcare Hospital provides a structured, consistent and nurturing environment for our patients.
 Within such a milieu, systematic applications of positive reinforcement principles and strength-based clinical approaches are utilized.
 All interventions help the children and adolescents develop trust in others, increase their level of self-control, develop the ability to take initiative, and learn important skills in socialization, self-expression and other practical areas.

 The children and adolescents we treat come from diverse backgrounds and experiences.
 They are typically admitted because they are having thoughts or behaviors that may pose a danger to themselves and/or others.
 If your child/adolescent is exhibiting any of the following behavioral signs and symptoms, we are here to help:

 Outbursts of anger or violence

 Expressions of guilt, hopelessness or helplessness, excessive worry and anxiety

 Extreme emotional response to frustration